mick001/Arduino-Comm-Class/README.md

 Other articles are available at http://www.firsttimeprogrammer.blogspot.com

 # License
-See the LICENSE file for license rights and limitations (GPL).
+See the LICENSE file for license rights and limitations (GPL 3.0).